AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    - Indicate suspicious situations, e.g., useless assignments
    - Prefixed with **warning:**
-   - Can be suppressed with `pragma Warnings`
+   - Can be suppressed with :ada:`pragma Warnings`

       .. code:: console